 How to make a complaint

-If you've experienced or observed any inappropriate behaviour by individuals or organisations associated with ANZCA and FPM, including staff members, fellows, trainees, SIMGs, and accredited training sites, please bring it to our attention by completing this confidential online form.
-All notifications received are treated as confidential unless we request your permission to the contrary.
+If you've experience or observed any inappropriate behaviour by individuals or organisations associated with ANZCA and FPM, including staff members, fellows, trainees, SIMGs and accredited training sites, please bring it to our attention by completed this confidentiality online form.
+All notifications received are treating as confidential unless we request your permission to the contrary.

 Explore the RGA training program

-Important information about the training program structure and content; eligibility; and recognition of prior learning and experience (RPLE)
+Important information about the Rural Generalist Anaesthesia (RGA) training program structure and content; eligibility; registration/application; selection process; and recognition of prior learning and experience (RPLE).

 Training time towards the Rural Generalist Anaesthesia training must be completed at an accredited site.